170th New York Infantry Regiment

-Company B of the 170th N.Y.
-Infantry see and.

 The 170th New York Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 170th New York Infantry was organized at New York City, New York, and mustered on October 7, 1862, at Staten Island under the command of Colonel Peter McDermott.
+It was one of the four regiments forming the brigade of Irish soldiers known as the Corcoran Legion.

 The regiment was attached to District of Newport News, Virginia, Department of Virginia, to December, 1862 Corcoran's Brigade, Division at Suffolk, Virginia, VII Corps, Department of Virginia, to April 1863.
 3rd Brigade, 1st Division, VII Corps, to July 1863.
 Corcoran's Brigade, King's Division, XXII Corps, Department of Washington, to November 1863.
 1st Brigade, Corcoran's Division, XXII Corps, to December 1863.
 2nd Brigade, Tyler's Division, XXII Corps, to May 1864.
 4th Brigade, 2nd Division, II Corps, Army of the Potomac, to June 1864.
 2nd Brigade, 2nd Division, II Corps, to July 1865.

 The 170th New York Infantry mustered out of service July 19, 1865, at Raleigh, North Carolina.